keyboard_arrow_up

 Core

-The inner area of foam, away from the outer skin.
+The inner portion of a foam piece, distinct from the outer skin.

 Crushing